-The very first and single most important thing to know about miscarriage is that you are not alone.
+The very first and single most important thing to know about miscarriage is that you're not alone.

-When we go through situations that throw us into the pits of grief, shame and utter confusion, it can be difficult to remember this simple fact.
-While your situation, your experiences and your feelings are unique, it’s important to know there are other women out there who have experienced their own version and can relate, help guide, answer questions or just generally validate your feelings.
+When we go through situations that throw us into the pits of grief, shame, and utter confusion, it can be difficult to remember this simple fact.
+Your experiences and feelings are unique, but it’s important to know there are other women out there who have experienced their own version and can help you or simply validate your feelings.

-The commonly cited statistic is that about 1 in 5 of medically recognised pregnancies end in miscarriage, according to the American College of Obstetrics and Gynaecology.
+The commonly cited statistic is that about 1 in 5 medically recognised pregnancies end in miscarriage .

-Loss after 20 weeks is far less common, with only 2-3% of pregnancies ending into the second trimester .
+Loss after 20 weeks — which is referred to as stillbirth — is far less common, with only 2-3% of pregnancies ending in the second trimester .

 There is so much information out there on the causes of miscarriage.
-It can be overwhelming to consider all of the factors that may or may not affect our health on a day-to-day basis, let alone that of our unborn child, and it can often feel like ‘if only you’d done something differently’, maybe this wouldn’t have happened to you.
+It can be overwhelming to consider all of the factors that may or may not affect our health on a day-to-day basis, let alone that of our unborn child.
+Plus, it can often feel like ‘if only you’d done something differently’, maybe this wouldn’t have happened to you.

-While certain factors do put some women at higher risk, a miscarriage can happen to anyone, and the number one cause of miscarriage, random genetic error, is completely out of our control.
+While certain factors do put some women at higher risk, a miscarriage can happen to anyone, and the number 1 cause of miscarriage — random genetic error — is completely out of our control.

-On the male side of things, poor sperm parameters — as well as poor lifestyle which increases DNA fragmentation in the sperm – has been associated with miscarriage.
+On the male side of things, poor sperm parameters — as well as poor lifestyle, which can increase DNA fragmentation in the sperm — have been associated with miscarriage.

 As hard as the reality of losing your unborn child is to cope with, simply knowing that it isn’t your fault helps ease some of the heartache and mental blocks that may arise about the future of your fertility.

-It’s an unfortunate fact of biology that as we age our fertility naturally decreases.
-We’re born with all of the eggs we’ll ever produce already in our ovaries, which is kind of wild to think about.
+It’s an unfortunate fact of biology that as we age, our fertility naturally decreases as we’re born with all of the eggs we’ll ever produce already in our ovaries.

-However, the risk of genetic abnormalities in the pregnancy increases as you get older (this includes through IVF, or in-vitro fertilisation) the chances of random genetic errors occurring also increases.
-In fact, nearly 80% of miscarriages in women over 35 are the result of chromosomal abnormalities, according to research done by Dr Ruth Lathi of Stanford University.
+Plus, the risk of genetic abnormalities in the pregnancy increases as you get older (this includes through IVF), as do the chances of random genetic errors occurring.

 As always, every individual body is different, and plenty of women are able to conceive and carry viable pregnancies later in life, but it’s important to have all of the information at hand if you’re planning on having children.